Kaizer Chiefs F.C.

-It is the most supported team in sub-Saharan Africa.
-Kaizer Chiefs had a support base of over 16,000,000 at the turn of the century.
-Today, it is estimated at approximately 40,000,000 fans across Southern Africa, the majority of the fanbase in South Africa and neighbouring countries.
-In January 2020, Kaizer Chiefs celebrated their 50th anniversary.
+It is the most supported team in South Africa.
+Kaizer Chiefs had a support base of over 16 million at the turn of the century.
+They drew an average home attendance of 16,144 in the 2019–20 season, the highest in the league.
+The team plays many of its home matches at the 94,797-capacity FNB Stadium.
+In January 2025, Kaizer Chiefs celebrated their 55th anniversary.